An existential biography

 THE RAPIST: VIKTOR

 Abductor and rapist Viktor Mokhov meticulously planned his crime for approximately four years before capturing the two girls.
 In secrecy, he spent three years excavating 70 tons of soil with a shovel to prepare the dungeon for his future slaves.
-In his town, Viktor was regarded as a friendly and highly respected citizen.
-At first, the police struggled to believe the truth, but Viktor had a dark past and chose to deal with his pain by abusing innocent teenagers.
+In his town, Viktor was a friendly and highly respected citizen.
+At first, the police struggled to believe the truth, but Viktor had a dark side and chose to deal with his pain by abusing innocent teenagers.
 Mokhov is still alive and will be released from prison in 2021.

 THE AUTHOR CARSTEN